DanBuchan/django_proof_of_concept/README.md

   The following todos are not addressed for Produuction

 1. Test coverage for all functions
-2. loading data directly from CSV, given the following db details
+2. loading data directly from CSV, given the following db details.
+A toy example is given in populate.py
   * Models:
     * Diseasefile - stores a non-redundant list of the disease files
       * diseasename - the name of the file with the file suffix ('.csv') removed